gsi-viera/instant-vpn/README.md

 # instant-vpn

-A new key distribution mechanism for wireguard.
+This is an automatic key distribution mechanism for WireGuard.

+The system is simple and user-friendly, even for those with limited computer expertise.

+Connecting to a wideguard across multiple devices simultaneously is a cumbersome and not instantaneous process.
+It requires an intermediary to solve the problem for you and sometimes it can take a while.

 This mechanism is exemplified by the implementation of a simple server and a simple client.

-The core essential of this mechanism is that the client and the server negociate for each session a new interface.
-There's no persistent interface reserved for each person.
+The core essential of this mechanism is that the client and the server negotiate for each session a new interface, eliminating the need for a persistent interface reserved for each person.

-This application for wireguard is for people.
-The main application is that I can connect from a different device, and as long as I'm authenticated and my plan allows it, I can be online on more than one device without having to request a key to the support team.
+In this way, the client only needs to be authenticated, and as long as the plan allows, can be online on different devices at the same time without having to request a key from the support team.

 There are three plans.